WindowsedCS/Empressival-Mobile/README.md

 [中文](https://github.com/WindowsedCS/Empressival-Mobile/blob/development/README_zh-TW.md)

 # Empressival-Mobile
-A repository containing the source code of the mobile app of Empressival.# Introduction
+A repository containing the source code of the mobile app of Empressival.

 ## Introduction
 Empressival is a Discord Bot which let you to search for your daily Valorant store offers anytime and anywhere.
 We're now not only on Discord, but also on your mobile phone.
 Yay!